karanpratapsingh/scale-etl/README.md

 - Commands
   - Partition
   - Transform: dynamodb | parquet | json | csv
+  - Load: call command from config for each batch (how many files concurrent?)
-  - Load: dynamodb?
+  - Search: regexp?

 **Future scope**
+ - Write logs to file
+ - Remove a column
+ - Add a derived column

+**Challenges**
- - In memory partitions
+- In memory partitions?
+- Line widths to seek in file for streaming!